 Chris von Csefalvay has been active in the research and development of new technologies, ideas and solutions for perennial problems.
 Of these, a significant part is unfortunately subject to non-disclosure and governmental secrecy provisions for national security (and non-national security…) reasons.
 His principal areas of interest and investigation are

-- mathematics: elliptic curve cryptography, zero-knowlege proofs of CBRN decommissioning
+- mathematics: elliptic curve cryptography, zero-knowlege proofs of CBRN decommissioning with a specific emphasis on neutron spectroscopy

 - epidemiology: computational epidemiology, especially modeling disease-avoidant behaviour and general modeling